Skip to main content

 According to the provisions of section 4 of article 17 of the LIS , the following assets will be valued at their market value:

 1. Those transmitted or acquired for profit.
-Subsidies will not have this consideration.
+Subsidies will not be considered as such.

-2. Those contributed to entities and the values received in consideration, unless the regime provided for in Chapter VII of Title VII of this Law applies or in the case of operations to increase capital or own funds for compensation of credits.
+2. Those contributed to entities and securities received in consideration, unless the regime provided for in Chapter VII of Title VII of this Law is applicable or in the case of operations to increase capital or equity by offsetting credits.

-3. Those transferred to the partners due to dissolution, separation of the partners, reduction of capital with return of contributions, distribution of the share premium and distribution of profits.
+3. Those transferred to partners due to dissolution, separation of the same, reduction of capital with return of contributions, distribution of the issue premium and distribution of profits.

-4. Those transferred by virtue of a total or partial merger and division, unless the regime provided for in Chapter VII of Title VII of this Law is applicable.
+4. Those transferred by virtue of a total or partial merger or spin-off, unless the regime provided for in Chapter VII of Title VII of this Law is applicable.

 5. Those acquired by exchange.